Setting up single sign-on (SSO)

 You can't create API tokens when using G Suite for authentication.

 • Managing sessions.
-Sessions created by logging in to the Fastly web interface using SSO expire after 12 hours of inactivity.
-Sessions created by logging in with a username and password expire after 48 hours.
+Sessions created by logging in to the Fastly control panel using SSO or with a username and password expire after 3 hours.

 Changing SSO providers